jmreicha/yaak/README.md

 ### Deploy addons separately

-Deploying addons separately is useful if you choose to disable addons as part of the cluster bootstrap.
+Deploying addons separately is useful if you choose to skip them when bootstrapping the cluster.

 ```bash
 ansible-playbook cluster.yml --tags 'addons' --diff -u kube